alkeshshukla/First-Git/README.md

-Here is a professional README file generated based on the content of your Jupyter Notebook.

 Food Delivery System Data Analysis
 This repository contains a Jupyter Notebook (food_delivery_analysis.ipynb) that provides a comprehensive analysis of food delivery data.
 The analysis explores key performance indicators, customer behavior, and operational metrics to derive actionable insights.